 As we mentioned earlier, the only thing about 60 fps videos is that storing and transferring them to another device may take you some efforts.
 While the usual extra flash or hard drive may help you solve the problem with storage, you will likely need to transfer all your videos to your computer to cut and combine them into a movie.
 This is where FileWhopper comes in handy, as it makes transferring files as easy as filming.
-Don’t worry about the total size of all your videos, as you can transfer big files and folders of up to 1TB in size with FileWhopper and it will not take forever.
+Don’t worry about the total size of all your videos, as you can transfer big files and folders of any size with FileWhopper and it will not take forever.

 1 minute video size